yoshisuga/MAME4iOS/README.md

     - `MAME4iOS 64-bit`
     - `MAME4iOS 32-bit`

-Even if you are not in the paid Apple Developer Program, you can sideload the app using a Mac with Xcode 7/8.
+Even if you are not in the paid Apple Developer Program, you can sideload the app using a Mac with Xcode.

 1. Open the Xcode project in `xcode/MAME4iOS/MAME4iOS.xcodeproj`<br>
     <sup>Make sure you have the `libmamearm64.a` (or `libmamearmv7.a`) file in the root of your project (it should not be red).</sup><br>